Hubear-MUC/Addition/readme.txt

-Addition 2.2
+Addition 2.3
 ------------

 Two numbers get added together.

-The program has to be used with a debugger, because routines for user interaction did not fit into the code space of 25 bytes yet.
+The program has to be used with a debugger, because routines for user interaction did not fit into the code space of 26 bytes yet.

 To use the program compile with debugging information.

-This might be achieved differently regarding which debugger you use, so please refer to the manual of the debugger you use.
+This might be achieved differently concerning the debugger you use, so please refer to the manual of your debugger.

 To operate the program best set a breakpoint in line 3.
 This is still before the operation.